-Note: Using this command followed by "sysconf cleanup logs" causes all grow-able log files to be deleted.
+Note: Using this command followed by "sysconf cleanup logs" causes all grow-able log files to be deleted syslog rotate lunash:>syslog rotate Command Result : 0 (Success)

 EXCEPTION: The syslog rotate command does not rotate the NTP log file nor the hsm.log file.
 The HSM log is a small log file that provides critical information about the HSM.
 It does not grow very much throughout the life of the HSM.